 Freelance DevOps Engineer

 Dmitry is a cloud architect and site reliability engineer with over a decade of intense professional experience strictly adhering to the DevOps methodology.
 He has architected and built multiple platform-agnostic infrastructures from scratch for modern cloud systems.
 Dmitry has a proven track record of hands-on operations in high-scale environments.
-He is also proficient with IaC, automation, scripting, as well as monitoring and observability.Show More
+He is also proficient with IaC, automation, and scripting, as well as monitoring and observability.Show More

 Freelance DevOps Engineer